Vroomway/InfinityEngine-2/README.md

 	// id of entity
 	id: Schemas.String,

-	// position in world, 0,0,0 as origin relative to Infinity engine scene origin, not scene 0,0,0
+	// position in world, 0,0,0 as origin relative to Infinity Engine scene origin, not scene 0,0,0
     position: Schemas.Vector3
 })